- CLASS: Mammalia (Mammals)

 You might think watching out for lions and spending 16 to 20 hours a day eating would all weigh heavily on a giraffe.
 Surprisingly enough, giraffes only need 5 to 30 minutes of sleep in a 24-hour period!
 They often achieve that in quick naps that may last only a minute or two at a time.
 Giraffes can rest while standing, but they sometimes also lie down with their head resting on their rump.
 That’s a vulnerable position for a giraffe, though, so usually one herd member stays on guard.

-It’s easy to understand why giraffes top the list of so many people’s favorite animals.
+It’s easy to understand why giraffes top the list of so many people’s favorite wildlife.
 Their elegant stride, outrageous eyelashes, and calm expression give them an air of refinement.

 HABITAT AND DIET